hotspotty/documentation/docs/getting-started/verify-your-wallet.md

 ![Docs](/img/docs/getting-started/verify-your-wallet/verify-your-wallet-3.PNG)

 Add your HNT wallet address and decide if you want to track the hotspots associated with the HNT address.
 If not untick the box.
-You can always add or remove individual hotspots associated with the wallet should you decide not to track these.
+You can always add or remove individual hotspots associated with the wallet should you decide not to track a selection of hotspots associated with a wallet.

 ![Docs](/img/docs/getting-started/verify-your-wallet/verify-your-wallet-2.PNG)